mdarm/bsc-thesis/README.md

 ## Running the code

 For a quick tryout, just open `EgregiousDataPadding.m`, run it, and see what figures and results it comes up with.
-This should work regardless of the Matlab's directory, as the script has instructions to cd() to the directory it is to work in.
+This should work regardless of the MATLAB's directory, as the script has instructions to cd() to the directory it is to work in.

 Or, for calling the scripts from the Windows' command line: